Office of the Vice President for

 - Vehicles may be used only for official university business while traveling in the course and scope of employment;

-- No employee, potential employee, student, or volunteer will be allowed to operate a vehicle owned by the University unless an acceptable Motor Vehicle Record has been received;
+- No employee, potential employee, or student employee, will be allowed to operate a vehicle owned, leased, or rented under the university’s name unless an acceptable Motor Vehicle Record has been received;

 - Authorized drivers are responsible for complying with this policy and the requirements in UHS Policy 01-C-13, Business Use of Vehicles and UHS Policy 03.E.07, Fleet Management Plan.